Time to read: 5 min

 I usually add a tab named “revision history” to my spreadsheet BOM.
 Each time I update the BOM, I save it as a new file, insert a new line to the top of the “revision history” tab, increase the version number, and describe briefly what changed.
 For example:

-Before you get ready to do a pre-production build, have all the engineers review the latest BOM together, then lock down this version for the build and communicate its version number to the manufacturing partner.
+Before any pre-production build, have all the engineers review the latest BOM together, then lock down this version for the build and communicate its version number to the manufacturing partner.

 Use engineering software to build a BOM